 Professor Hjorth's research is rooted in organization studies and entrepreneurship.
 In particular he focuses on the conditions for organizational creativity and innovation in the context of the larger organization.
 His focus for the last several years has been to develop a new agenda for management, based on a problematisation of management knowledge and practice in perspective of the shift from an industrial to a creative economy.
 As part of the recent focus on the so-called experience economy, one of Hjorth's research projects focuses on the relationship between aesthetic and economy in processes of product development and innovation.

 Hjorth's research is widely published in academic journals.
 He is the editor of the book series New Movements in Entrepreneurship (together with Prof. Chris Steyaert) and has served as guest editor on special issues in academic journals.
-One of his latest works is the book Rewriting Entrepreneurship -- For a New Perspective on Organizational Creativity, in which the conditions for the innovative organization are analyzed and described.
+He is author of Rewriting Entrepreneurship -- For a New Perspective on Organizational Creativity, in which the conditions for the innovative organization are analyzed and described.
 Hjorth is coauthor and editor (together with Prof. Steyaert) of New Movements in Entrepreneurship (2003), Narrative and Discursive Approaches in Entrepreneurship Studies (2004), Entrepreneurship as Social Change (2006), and The Politics and Aesthetics of Entrepreneurship (2007).
-He is coauthor with Prof. Monika Kostera, of the forthcoming Entrepreneurship and the Experience Economy (2007) and also Organization and Entrepreneurship (2008).
+He is coauthor with Prof. Monika Kostera, of Entrepreneurship and the Experience Economy (2007) and also Organization and Entrepreneurship (2008).